Investor Education: MORTGAGE REITs

 - Another drawback is when the mortgage loan is paid off earlier than anticipated, and mREIT would lose the potential profit.

 - Limited capital is one of the risks to consider.
 Since REITs need to return 90% of their income to shareholders, with only 10% left in profits, they are seriously limited in how they can manage and reinvest their profits, which makes it hard to grow in good times and stay afloat in bad times.

-- The most of mortgage securities purchased by residential mREITs are agency securities backed by the federal government, which present limited credit risk.
+- Most mortgage securities purchased by residential mREITs are agency securities backed by the federal government, which present limited credit risk.
 Commercial mREITs may be exposed to credit risk through their private-label RMBS and CMBS.

-As you can see, mREITs have their complexities, therefore, it is vital to have the smart management team that can navigate the borrowing wisely.
+As you can see, mREITs have their complexities, therefore, it is vital to have a smart management team that can navigate the borrowing wisely.